Parliamentary Electoral Dialogue Spaces

 4. Parliamentary diplomacy

-Furthermore, in some contexts, an act may be passed to facilitate the culture of dialogue as is the case of the National Assembly of Zambia that passed the National Dialogue (Constitution, Electoral Process, Public Order and political Parties) Act 2019 to provide for a national dialogue process to facilitate the Constitution refinement process and regulation of political parties, public order
+Furthermore, in some contexts, parliament may pass an act to facilitate the culture of dialogue as is the case of the National Assembly of Zambia that passed the National Dialogue (Constitution, Electoral Process, Public Order and Political Parties) Act 2019 to “provide for a national dialogue process to facilitate the Constitution refinement process and regulation of political parties, public order

-[1] IPU 2012, Dialogue and Inclusiveness -central to democracy, International Day of Democracy
+[1] IPU 2012, Dialogue and Inclusiveness, International Day of Democracy

 IMPLEMENTATION CONSIDERATIONS